javaee/j1-hol/ex-security.md

 Now right click and select *"Run File"*.
 This action will compile and deploy our Web Application to GlassFish 5, NetBeans will then launch the browser to test it.

-If it works, you will simply see the text produced by the processRequest method "Java EE HoL".
+If it works, you will simply see the text produced by the processRequest method "Jakarta EE HoL".

 :bulb: When testing your application, always make sure to connect to the servlet and not to the *index.html* that NetBeans also creates!

 ## Secure the Web application

-We now have a simple CDI enabled Servlet 4.0 basic application that we will secure using the Java EE Security API.
+We now have a simple CDI enabled Servlet 4.0 basic application that we will secure using the Jakarta EE Security API.

 :warning: To demonstrate the concept, we will use [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), a simple mechanism where the browser sends the user name and the password as unencrypted base64 encoded text to the server.
 This is **clearly not a secure approach and it shouldn't be used for any serious application:bangbang:**

-In a pre Java EE 8 application, we would have to rely on application servers specific feature to configure this (ex.
+In a pre Jakarta EE application, we would have to rely on application servers specific feature to configure this (ex.
 XML file, Admin Console, etc).
-In Java EE 8, it is simple and portable as the Java EE Security API introduces annotations to cope with different authentications mechanisms: [@BasicAuthenticationMechanismDefinition](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/authentication/mechanism/http/BasicAuthenticationMechanismDefinition.html), [@FormAuthenticationMechanismDefinition](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/authentication/mechanism/http/FormAuthenticationMechanismDefinition.html), [CustomFormAuthenticationMechanismDefinition](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/authentication/mechanism/http/CustomFormAuthenticationMechanismDefinition.html).
+In Jakarta EE, it is simple and portable as the Jakarta EE Security API introduces annotations to cope with different authentications mechanisms: [@BasicAuthenticationMechanismDefinition](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/authentication/mechanism/http/BasicAuthenticationMechanismDefinition.html), [@FormAuthenticationMechanismDefinition](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/authentication/mechanism/http/FormAuthenticationMechanismDefinition.html), [CustomFormAuthenticationMechanismDefinition](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/authentication/mechanism/http/CustomFormAuthenticationMechanismDefinition.html).

 In the servlet class source, you should have the following annotation